youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 All code in this article is available at GitHub in my [gohttps](https://github.com/youngkin/gohttps) repository.

-We'll write both a simple server that does no validation against a client's certificate as well as a more advanced server that is capable of a variety of options when validating a client's certificate.
+We'll write both a simple server that does no validation against a client's certificate, as well as a more advanced server that is capable of a variety of options when validating a client's certificate.
 Finally, we'll develop a client that can talk to both servers.

 Before moving on we need to briefly discuss how HTTPS is implemented.
 HTTPS traffic is encrypted by the TLS layer.
 TLS is the successor to SSL and works on top of TCP/IP.
 It does a number of things including:

 * Negotiates the TLS session.
 This involves negotiating the version of TLS and the encryption suite to be used.
-* Validate the server's identity
+* Validates the server's identity
-* If required, validate the client's identity
+* If required, it validates the client's identity
 * Handles all traffic encryption

  Go's HTTP package includes a TLS configuration struct that is used to implement a client's and server's HTTPS communication expectations.
 This will be a focus in the following sub-sections.